design-philosophy

 • This interplay of simplicity and comlexity comes out everywhere (in science and explanation making) once you look.

 • We can describe the software of a program with a few simple statements, yet an epic story of bits, electricity in circuits, memory lookups - themselves on a considerable level of abstraction on top of the circuits etc. happen.
-It is more like the ocean in storm, and looking at the waves to know what it does seems a strange wrong way to understand it.

 • In complexity science, the term 'emergence' means that there is a higher level of description possible, that is there is a way to talk in simple terms about a thing - even though in reality it is made from many different interwoven parts.

-• Software is a great example.
+• Software is the quintessential example.

-• Another example I love are the function-design abstractions of physiology.
-We talk of the heart as a blood pump.
+• We talk of the heart as a blood pump.
 Using this abstraction gives leverage over describing what the heart does.
-You can make predictions: For example when it goes to slow the blood will not be pumped as well - causal reasoning, a lever of understanding.

 Notes